Cover Date: November 1934

-One other thing came to my attention while trying to find if the inventor’s name, Wehman Mills had any particular meaning or significance.
-A web search came up with this: “Wehman’s Book On Gymnastic Exercises For the Development of Muscle and Stature” (1910).
+One other thing came to my attention while trying to discover if the inventor’s name, Wehman Mills, had any particular meaning or significance.
+A web search produced this: “Wehman’s Book On Gymnastic Exercises For the Development of Muscle and Stature” (1910).

 Western Historic Manuscript Collection: There are some differences in the manuscript.
 Early in the story we learn that Johnny is irked because he is sometimes addressed as Sir William Harper Littlejohn.
 He was knighted for exceptional achievements in his studies.
 This was cut from the printed edition.

 Another cut scene occurs immediately after Elaine Mills and Henry Trump have been tied up and dumped overboard from the French vessel, La Colombe.
 They discuss swimming to shore.
 Elaine comments that she is no “Gertrude Ederle.”
 Gertrude Ederle was an American swimmer who became the first woman to swim the English Channel.
 She set this record in 1926 and it was regarded as a tremendous feat.
 She was nineteen years old at the time.
 Upon returning to New York, she was honored with a ticker tape parade.
 A reported two million people attended.